-I was not entrusted by them to keep this secret, the secret was always mine to tell.
+I was not entrusted by them to keep this secret; the secret was always mine to tell.

 Dad Sayers had been sexually inappropriate with me.

 I was not a fighter back then.
-Just telling people it happened made me feel like I was bothering them.
+Just telling people that it happened made me feel like I was bothering them.
 I was not comfortable with confrontations.
 I sat there and took it.

 A couple of years later I heard the term statute of limitations for the first time.
 A statute of limitation is the maximum length of time that parties have to initiate legal proceedings from the date of an alleged offense.

-I pulled out the big thick heavy yellow pages phone book, my contemporaries will fondly remember that this was our “Google” since personal computers and the Internet was not a reality to us just yet.
+I pulled out the big thick heavy yellow pages phone book; my contemporaries will fondly remember that this was our “Google” since personal computers and the Internet was not a reality to us just yet.
 I looked up the Farmers Branch Police Department phone number and called.
 I told the officer that answered what had happened.
-He said that this was a serious issue and wanted to help but that although I lived in Farmers Branch, the incident had happened at Sayers’ home and that was in nearby Richardson.
-I called the Richardson Police Department and told the officer that answered what had happened and when I gave the address, he said that street was on the border of Richardson and Dallas and that this would be a job for the City of Dallas.
+He said that this was a severe issue and wanted to help but that although I lived in Farmers Branch, the incident had occurred at Sayers’ home and that was in nearby Richardson.
+I called the Richardson Police Department and told the officer that answered what had happened, and when I gave the address, he said that street was on the border of Richardson and Dallas and that this would be a job for the City of Dallas.
 I don’t remember if I called Dallas, I only know that I gave up.

 It was in the past now.

 I tried.
-I did not find the justice I was looking for.
+I did not get the justice I believed I deserved.
 It was a different time.
 I persisted as well as I knew how to at that age.

 Joel Sayers will never have that privilege.